AliciaSchep/gglabeller/README.md

 Limitations
 ===========

-Currently this app doesn't seem to work with facetted plots.
 Requires points to label; not targetted at line plots or other non-point plots.